Making Lewisham a Borough of Sanctuary

 - Be inclusive throughout the process by listening and engaging with people with lived experience, community organisations, statutory services, faith groups, businesses and much more.

-We want to make Lewisham a borough where:
+We want to make sure that Lewisham is a borough where:

 - Refugees, asylum seekers and migrants are treated with respect, dignity and equality